ICSM/pgmuvi/paper.md

 This project was developed in part at the 2022 Astro Hack Week, hosted by the Max Planck Institute for Astronomy  and Haus der Astronomie in Heidelberg, Germany.
 This work was partially supported by the Max Planck Institute for Astronomy, the European Space Agency, the Gordon and Betty Moore Foundation, the Alfred P. Sloan foundation.

+SS and DAVT acknowledge support from UNAM-PAPIIT Program IA104822.

 # References